 The investment returns on the IIFs belong to policyholders and the Parent Company does not bear the risk associated with these assets (outside of guarantees offered).
 Accordingly, investment income earned and expenses incurred by these funds and payments to policyholders have the same corresponding change in the reserve for unit-linked liabilities.
-Such changes have offsetting effect on the Parent Company's results of operations and are therefore not separately presented in the Parent Company statement of income.
-Management fee income earned by the Parent Company for managing the IIFs and the monthly load and cost of insurance charges are included in other income.
+Such changes have offsetting effect on the Parent Company's results of operations and are therefore not separately presented in the Parent Company for managing the IIFs and the monthly load and cost of insurance charges are included in other income.